Clery Act

 The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses.
-Compliance is monitored by the United States Department of Education, which can impose civil penalties, up to $67,544 per violation, against institutions for each infraction and can suspend institutions from participating in federal student financial aid programs.
+Compliance is monitored by the United States Department of Education, which can impose civil penalties, up to $69,733 per violation, against institutions for each infraction and can suspend institutions from participating in federal student financial aid programs.

 The law is named after Jeanne Clery, a 19-year-old Lehigh University student who was raped and murdered in her campus residence hall in 1986.
 Her murder triggered a backlash against unreported crime on campuses across the country.

 Jeanne Clery

-Josoph M. Henry, another student, raped and murdered Jeanne Clery in April 1986 in Stoughton Hall at Lehigh University in Bethlehem, Pennsylvania.
-Henry was given a death sentence via the electric chair by a trial court, a decision which was upheld by the Pennsylvania Supreme Court when appealed.
+Josoph M. Henry, a student, raped and murdered Jeanne Clery in April 1986 in Stoughton Hall at Lehigh University in Bethlehem, Pennsylvania.
+Henry was given a death sentence via the electric chair by a trial court, a decision upheld by the Pennsylvania Supreme Court when appealed.
 The attack on Clery was one of 38 violent crimes recorded at the university in three years.
-Her parents argued that, had the university's crime record been known, Clery would not have attended.
-They sued, were awarded $2 million, and founded Security on Campus, a non-profit group.
+Clery’s parents argued that, had the university's crime record been known, Clery would not have attended.
+They sued, were awarded $2 million, and founded Security On Campus, Inc. (now the Clery Center), a nonprofit group.

 Requirements of act

 Annual security report

 By October 1 of each year, institutions must publish and distribute their Annual Campus Security Report to current and prospective students and employees.
-Institutions are also allowed to provide notice of the report, a URL if available, and how to obtain a paper copy if desired.
+Institutions are also allowed to provide notice of the report, a URL if available, and instructions on how to obtain a paper copy.
 This report is required to provide crime statistics for the prior three years, policy statements regarding various safety and security measures, campus crime prevention program descriptions, and procedures to be followed in the investigation and prosecution of alleged sex offenses.

 Crime log

-The institution's police department or security departments are required to maintain a public log of all crimes reported to them, or those of which they are made aware.
+Each institution's police department or security departments are required to maintain a public log of all crimes reported to them or those of which they are made aware.
 The log is required to have the most recent 60 days' worth of information.
-Each entry in the log must contain the nature, date, time and general location of each crime and disposition of the complaint, if known.
+Each log entry must contain the nature, date, time and general location of each crime and disposition of the complaint, if known.
 Information in the log older than 60 days must be made available within two business days.
-Crime logs must be kept for seven years, three years following the publication of the last annual security report.
+Crime logs must be kept for seven years, three years after the publication of the last annual security report.

 Timely warnings

 The Clery Act requires institutions to give timely warnings of crimes that represent a threat to the safety of students or employees.
 Institutions are required to publish their policies regarding timely warnings in their Annual Campus Security Report.
-The institution is only required to notify the community of crimes which are covered by the Clery statistics.
+Institutions are required to notify the community only of crimes covered by the Clery statistics.